 Monkie Kid's Lion Guardian is LEGO set 80021-1.
-It has a score of 90.
-This is good compared to all other sets.
-The set is recommended by 1 reviews, based on 2 scored reviews and 4 reviews total.
-It is ranked in the top 10.4% scored sets on Brick Insights.
+It has a score of 87.
+This is average compared to all other sets.
+The set is recommended by 0 reviews, based on 2 scored reviews and 4 reviews total.
+It is ranked in the top 20.8% scored sets on Brick Insights.
 We know this set was released in 2021, and it is categorised in Monkie Kid.

 Some of these links are affiliate links.
 When you click through to purchase something, Brick Insights gets a couple of cents.
 It helps cover some of the costs of running the site.
 Thanks!